AlreadyBored/coffee-shop-be/README.md

 ## 🧪 Error Simulation

 The API includes built-in error simulation for testing purposes.
-All product and order endpoints have a **25% chance** of returning a simulated 500 Internal Server Error.
+All product and order endpoints have a **configurable chance** (default 25%) of returning a simulated 500 Internal Server Error.

 ### Test Error Response Format
 ```json